 What’s also interesting is the rise in private consumption in Japan, which contributed to 2.3% of the 3.5% GDP growth.
 The upward move in consumer spending is critical, as a large part of the economic renewal in Japan will be dependent on consumer spending as is the case in the United States.
 According to Trading Economics, consumer spending accounted for about 60% of GDP in Japan, so it’s essential.

-While it’s still way too early to see if Japan is on the path to growth, the country’s … Read More
+While it’s still way too early to see if Japan is on the path to growth, the country’s first-quarter … Read More

 Research In Motion Limited (NASDAQ/RIMM; TSX/RIM) appears to be rising from the ashes, as investors dive back into the stock of the once-fabled maker of the “BlackBerry.”
 For Research In Motion (RIM), it has been quite the journey after the investment community, including myself, thought the end was near for this former Wall Street star.